aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 #### Step 7.
 Click “Get Started”

-Your new Democracy DAO is ready to go!
+Your new Multisig DAO is ready to go!

 ![](images/multisig_guide/6_multisigready.png)